mnapoli/mnapoli.fr/README.md

 composer run dev
 ```

-Open http://localhost:8000.
-Vite serves the assets with hot reload.
+Open http://localhost:8000. `artisan dev` runs the PHP server and Vite with hot reload.
 `make setup` and `make preview` are equivalent shortcuts.

 The post editor is available only with `APP_ENV=local`: open `/post` to create an article or `/post/{slug}/edit` to edit one.
 Preview and image uploads use CSRF-protected web routes.
 Uploaded images are stored in `public/assets/images` and should be committed with the posts.